stujampur/xpmgla.github.io/dates/index.md

 ## Next session

-The next session of the XPMGla group will take place from **16:00-18:00** on **Friday 19th August**, in **Room 711, Boyd Orr**.
+The next session of the XPMGla group will take place from **16:00-18:00** on **Friday 16th September**, in **Room 711, Boyd Orr**.
 Please bring your own laptop/device, and feel free to attend for the full two hours or drop in and/or out as required.

 The group meets weekly on Fridays from 16:00-18:00 in Room 711, Boyd Orr.